Friends say Minnesota shooting suspect was deeply religious and conservative

 Friends and former colleagues interviewed by The Associated Press described Boelter as a devout Christian who attended an evangelical church and went to campaign rallies for President Donald Trump.
 Records show Boelter registered to vote as a Republican while living in Oklahoma in 2004 before moving to Minnesota where voters don’t list party affiliation.

 Near the scene at Hortman’s home, authorities say they found an SUV made to look like those used by law enforcement.
 Inside they found fliers for a local anti-Trump “No Kings” rally scheduled for Saturday and a notebook with names of other lawmakers.
-The list also included the names of abortion rights advocates and health care officials, according to two law enforcement officials who could not discuss details of the ongoing investigation and spoke to AP on condition of anonymity.
+The list also reportedly included the names of abortion rights advocates and health care officials.

 Both Hortman and Hoffman were defenders of abortion rights at the state legislature.